If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 What You’ll Need

-- Water supply and a b
+- Water supply and a bucket

 - Non-drying soap.

-- Soft cotton towels.
+- Soft cotton towels or a microfiber cloth.

 - Pre-wax cleaner.